-The College employs about 65 staff headed by the Chief Executive with three senior managers responsible for Education, Professional Practice and Business and Resources.
-The current team is below:
+The RCR employs about 74 staff headed by the Chief Executive, with three senior managers responsible for Education, Professional Practice and Business and Resources.
+Read more about our Senior Management Team:

 Joe Booth, Executive Director, Education

 Joe leads education policy development and ensures the effective delivery and development of education functions.
 This includes the postgraduate training in both specialties and the provision of educational opportunities and resources for Continuing Professional Development.

 The Education Directorate is responsible for the RCR's work for the training of clinical radiologists and clinical oncologists, and for the provision of educational opportunities and resources, both face to face and online.
 This includes: education related policy development, promoting careers in the specialties to students and junior doctors; processes for recruitment to specialty training; setting the curricula for training; setting and running examinations; quality assurance of training; offering a programme of educational meetings and conferences; and providing e-learning and online resources.